emericg/MobileUI/README.md

 # MobileUI

-MobileUI allows mobile QML applications to interacts with Mobile specific features, like Android and iOS `status bar` and Android `navigation bar`.
+MobileUI allows QML applications to interact with Mobile specific features, like Android and iOS `status bar` and Android `navigation bar`.

+You can see it in action in the [MobileUI demo](https://github.com/emericg/MobileUI_demo).

 > Supports Qt6 and Qt5.

-> Supports iOS 11 and up.
+> Supports iOS 11 and up (tested with iOS 16).

-> Supports Android API 21 and up.
+> Supports Android API 21 and up (tested with API 33).

 > Works with QMake and CMake.